 REX was incorporated in Delaware in 1984 as a holding company.
 Our principal offices are located at 7720 Paragon Road, Dayton, Ohio 45459.
 Our telephone number is (937) 276-3931.
 We have been an investor in ethanol production facilities beginning in 2006.
 We are currently invested in three ethanol production entities; we have a majority ownership interest in two of these entities.
 We also own a majority interest in an entity that owns and operates a refined coal facility.
 We may make additional investments in the energy or other industries in the future.
-In the third quarter of fiscal year 2017, we began reporting the results of our refined coal operation as a new segment as a result of the August 10, 2017 acquisition of an entity that operates a refined coal facility (see Note 3 to the Consolidated Financial Statements).
+In the third quarter of fiscal year 2017, we began reporting the results of our refined coal operation as a new segment as a result of the August 10, 2017 acquisition of an entity that operates a refined coal facility (see Note 4 to the Consolidated Financial Statements).
 Prior to the acquisition, we had one reportable segment, ethanol.
 Beginning with the third quarter of fiscal year 2017, we have two reportable segments: i) ethanol and by-products and ii) refined coal.

 Our ethanol operations are highly dependent on commodity prices, especially prices for com, ethanol, distillers grains, non-food grade com oil and natural gas.
 As a result of price volatility for these commodities, our operating results can fluctuate substantially.
 The price and availability of com is subject to significant fluctuations depending upon a number of factors that affect commodity prices in general, including crop conditions, weather, federal policy and foreign trade.
-Because the market prices of ethanol and distillers grains are not always directly related to com prices, at times ethanol and/or distillers grains prices may lag movements in com prices and, in an environment of higher corn prices or lower ethanol/distillers grains prices, reduce the overall margin structure at the plants.
+Because the market prices of ethanol and distillers grains are not always directly related to com prices, at times ethanol and/or distillers grains prices may lag movements in com prices.
+In an environment of higher corn prices or lower ethanol/distillers grains prices, the overall margin structure at the plants could be reduced.
 As a result, at times, we may operate our plants at negative or minimally positive operating margins.

 We expect our ethanol plants to produce approximately 2.8 gallons of denatured ethanol for each bushel of grain processed in the production cycle.
 We refer to the actual gallons of denatured ethanol produced per bushel of grain processed as the realized yield.
 We refer to the difference between the price per gallon of ethanol and the price per bushel of grain (divided by the realized yield) as the "crush spread."
 Should the crush spread decline, it is possible that our ethanol plants will generate operating results that do not provide adequate cash flows for sustained periods of time.
 In such cases, production at the ethanol plants may be reduced or stopped altogether in order to minimize variable costs at individual plants.
-We also expect our ethanol plants to produce approximately 15.0 pounds of dried distillers grains and 0.8 pounds of non-food grade com oil for each bushel of grain processed.